chef/automate/components/docs-chef-io/content/automate/configuration.md

 ### Include X-Forwarded-For Header

-To log the source node IP address in Automate Load Balancer as well is Chef Server Load Balancer, the following configuration needs to be patched:
+To log the source node IP address in Automate Load Balancer and Chef Server Load Balancer, the following configuration needs to be patched:

 ```toml
 [global.v1.sys.ngx.http]